EPIC DANCE SHOWCASE COMPETITION RULES AND REGULATIONS

 If there are 12 or more routines in a division – 1st – 10th place will be awarded.

-- Any petite, junior, teen, or senior soloist or members of a duet/trio who scores a Diamond at any of our regionals, will automatically be considered an “EPIC DANCER” and will be eligible to participate in our National Opening Number!!!
-In addition, select “Epic Dancers” will be considered for assisting our esteemed choreographers during classes at Epic Conventions and will be considered to perform their award winning routine during the Showcase at the convention!!!
-Please contact Epic staff for more details.
+- Any petite, junior, teen, or senior soloist or members of a duet/trio who scores a Diamond at any of our regionals, will automatically be considered an “EPIC DANCER” and will be eligible to participate in our National Opening Number, schedule permitting!!!
+In addition, select “Epic Dancers” will be considered for assisting our esteemed choreographers during classes at Epic Conventions.
+Please contact Epic Staff for more details.

 - Routines/entries must receive a Gold or higher adjudicated score to qualify for Nationals.